jon-jacky/Piety/editors/HOW.md

 into  Python itself, or in code written by others, are not a problem because we do not reload them.)

-Instead, we achieve similar effects with modules and dictionaries.
+Instead, we program with modules and dictionaries, which do acquire the new behaviors when modules are reloaded.

 An ordinary Python module resembles a class definition.
-The module-level global variables are like attributes (instance variables) and the functions in the module are like methods

-A module also resembles one object - a single instance of the data defined by the module.
+The module-level global variables are like attributes (instance variables) and the functions in the module are like methods A module also resembles one object - a single instance of the data defined by the module.
 You can have many objects of the same class in  the Python session at the same time, but you can only have one instance  of a module.
 We use modules instead of classes where *we only need one instance  to be active at a time*.

 For example, our *sked* module defines the data and functions used by a text buffer in our editors.
 The  editors can work with multiple buffers, but only one of the buffers is active at a time.
 You can only insert text into one buffer at a time -- and so on.
 Typically, you edit in the same *current buffer* for a while and then select another buffer to be the current buffer, then edit in that buffer, etc.

 The state of the current buffer is stored in the module-level global variables of the *sked* module.
 These variables are  updated by almost